Table of Contents

-When we took a close look at the UK retail sector last September, Debenhams had a 159 point SISTRIX Visibility Index.
+When we took a close look at the UK retail sector in September 2018, Debenhams had a 159 point SISTRIX Visibility Index.
 In comparison with the biggest comparable retail brand, Argos, it was relatively small but in terms of the high street competitors, only John Lewis was bigger.
 This is a very visible domain across Google UK search results.
 Today, at 117 points, Debenhams.com still commands a good presence in the Google UK search space.

 Take a look at the curve on the visibility graph above too.
 There are no major, or repeat-reactions to Google’s algorithm changes..
 These, as we saw in a recent study, can often indicate that a domain is at risk of being affected by future algorithm changes.

 The domain appears to be healthy in terms of rankings, with a strong 32.49% of all ranking keywords appearing on page 1 of the search results.
 (Update March 2020 – 33.9%)

 When you take a look at the backlink profile, it looks very organic.
 We fed our LinkRating tool 20,235 links to debenhams.com and it came out with very few major issues.

 SISTRIX doesn’t measure traffic but when a domain has this much visibility, you know that it has huge potential for commercial, convertible traffic.
 But how much?

 By analysing some of the financial data available for the competitor domains, you can get a feel for the potential value of the debenhams.com domain.